pycom/pycom-micropython-sigfox/readme.md

 ### Beta 5 (from beta 4) ###

 * Updated registers, firmware and configuration to align with r986 bitstream revision.
-* Calibrated RSSI for Lora "multi" and Lora "stand alone" modems.
+* Calibrated RSSI for LoRa "multi" and LoRa "stand alone" modems.
 * Renamed some confusing TX status code.
 * Added preliminary FSK support.